-If there are multiple defendants in a personal injury lawsuit in Texas, the outcome of a case is not as clear as with two-party lawsuits.
+If there are multiple defendants in a personal injury lawsuit in Texas, the court handles the case by determining the outcome, which is not as clear as two-party lawsuits.
 Generally, a jury or a judge is asked to allocate fault between all the parties.
 The percentages of fault can have a big effect on how much money the plaintiff recovers.

 To recover damages, the personal injury victim must be less than 51% at fault for the accident.
-If a personal injury victim is partly at fault (but less than 51%), the damages are reduced by the percentage of the plaintiff’s fault.
+When multiple defendants are responsible for the same damage, the court allocates fault based on the concept of joint and several liability/ If a personal injury victim is partly at fault (but less than 51%), the damages are reduced by the percentage of the plaintiff’s fault.
 If there are more than two parties to an accident, the fault is allocated among all the parties.

 If any defendant is more than 50% at fault in a multiple-defendant action, that defendant may be “jointly and severally liable” for the whole verdict.